Things appear to be looking up for Apollo Global Management Inc. (APO)

 Apollo Global Management Inc. (APO) Insider Activity

-Apollo Global Management Inc. disclosed in a document filed with the SEC on Jan 27 that Suydam John J (Chief Legal Officer) sold a total of 14,781 shares of the company’s common stock.
-The trade occurred on Jan 27 and was made at $71.00 per share for $1.05 million.
-Following the transaction, the insider now directly holds 49479.0 shares of the APO stock.
+Apollo Global Management Inc. disclosed in a document filed with the SEC on Jan 27 that Suydam John J (Chief Legal Officer) sold a total of 18,552 shares of the company’s common stock.
+The trade occurred on Jan 27 and was made at $71.00 per share for $1.32 million.
+Following the transaction, the insider now directly holds 0.31 million shares of the APO stock.